Home

 This is the key to quickly restoring your profit margins.

-Average elasticity: tests + segmentation
+Average elasticity: testing + segmentation

 Here, precision is key.
 Segment your customers or geographic areas to refine your tests.